 Between 1st July and 1st September 2017, Mole Valley District Council held a public consultation to ask for your views on the strategic options for Future Mole Valley.
 We hosted 16 events throughout the district and attended a further 11 meetings organised by Parish Councils, Neighbourhood Forums and Residents' Associations; a full list of these can be found here.

 We received a significant number of responses which have now been analysed by the team.
 Please note, the poll results on this page have been adjusted to take into account any hard copy or email responses we have received.
 We have taken account of all comments in our summary of the consultation.

 Our Consultation Summary is available to view here.

 Following the analysis of consultation responses, a report was presented to the Mole Valley Executive on 28 November 2017, where members agreed the following preferred strategic development options to guide the preparation of Future Mole Valley;

 Further details on each option is available below.

 If you would like more information, please contact the Planning Policy team at firstname.lastname@example.org.
 If you would like to be added to the Future Mole Valley mailing list, please sign up here.
 Our first newsletter can be found here.

 MVDC will now undertake a detailed assessment of the agreed preferred strategic options to identify potential sites to accommodate new development, and the infrastructure required to support the preferred development options.

-This will include a Greenfield Call for sites between 11 December 2017 - 5 February 2018 which invites landowners and other interested parties to tell MVDC about land and sites which may become available for development over the next 15 years, and may help to deliver the preferred development options outlined above.
+This has included a Greenfield Call for sites between 11 December 2017 - 5 February 2018 which invited landowners and other interested parties to tell MVDC about land and sites which may become available for development over the next 15 years, and may help to deliver the preferred development options outlined above.
 More information can be viewed here.